PromigoWebsite/PromigoWeb/README.md

 # Promigo
+This is the Frontend code for Promigo Website
 ## OverView
 Welcome to Promigo!!
 Promigo is a promotional hub website connecting brands around Binus Kemanggisan area with students and the general public.
 The platform helps local businesses promote their products (food, drinks, electronics) while enabling Binus Kemanggisan university students and nearby residents to discover great deals in their vicinity.
 This project is developed using Scrum, an Agile Methodology for Software Engineering Lecture.